Party Invitation Etiquette

 Mailing your invitations:

-If your invitations have a bow, ribbon, or anything that is three dimensional be sure to ask the Post Office to hand stamp
+If your invitations have a bow, ribbon, or anything that is three dimensional, be sure to ask the Post Office to hand cancel your envelopes, instead of the invitations sending them through the postage cancelling machines, as this may tear them.

 back to top